ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

     * Run shell commands
     * Explore ruby ojects

-    But.., how else is it different from IRB?

-    One major difference is, an IRB user has to input code before that code gets evaluated, in other words you deliver code to REPL session.
-Pry, unlike IRB, creates a REPL session around your existing code.(3)
+    In IRB a user has to input code before that code gets evaluated, in other words you deliver code to REPL session.
+Pry, unlike IRB, can create a REPL session around your existing code.(3)

 **Useful Commands:**

 `help` - list various keywords, aliases and commands with descriptions

-e.g.: `exit` - while in a loop, moves up one iteration or to next binding.pry
+`exit` - in a loop moves up one iteration or to next binding.pry or exits Pry

-e.g.: `exit-program` or `exit!` or `!!!` - exits the program
+`exit-program` or `exit!` or `!!!` - exits the program

-NOTE: Pry offers a lot of what irb offers and quite a bit more.
-Arguably, one of the more useful feartures of pry is the ability to stop a procedure during execution and give yourself opportunity to debug or verify what is happening at that exact place in your code.
+NOTE: Pry offers a lot of what IRB offers and quite a bit more.
+Arguably, one of the more powerful feartures of Pry is the **ability to stop a procedure during execution** and give yourself opportunity to debug or verify what is happening at that exact place in your code.

-**A common usecase example**
+**Usecase examples**

 -----